 Creating a safe space for your dog can help them feel more comfortable and reduce their aggression.
 Provide your dog with a crate or a designated area in the house where they can retreat when they feel stressed or overwhelmed.

 Positive reinforcement is a powerful training tool that can help reduce the barrier to frustration and aggression.
-Reward your dog for good behaviour and ignore bad behaviour.
+Reward your dog for good behavior and ignore bad behavior.
 Avoid punishment, as it can increase aggression and anxiety.

 If your dog is aggressive towards other animals, consider using a fenced dog to create a physical barrier.
 A fence dog is a physical barrier that separates your dog from other animals.
 It’s important to note that a fenced dog should be used as a last resort and should never be the only solution.

 Dealing with dog barrier frustration and aggression can be challenging, but addressing the issue promptly is important.
-Proper training, exercise, and socialization can help reduce aggression and improve your dog’s behaviour.
+Proper training, exercise, and socialization can help reduce aggression and improve your dog’s behavior.

 Additionally, creating a safe space, addressing fear and anxiety, and using positive reinforcement can all be effective tools in dealing with dog barrier frustration and aggression.
 Remember to be patient and consistent, and don’t hesitate to seek the help of a professional dog trainer or veterinarian if needed.